Why is knowing how to eat lobster a useful skill in Boston?

 No problem!
 As you’ll quickly notice, many Boston seafood restaurants prepare lobster in a variety of ways.
 Here are just a few:

-Best of all, you can decide how to eat lobster based on what seems easiest and most appealing to you.
-Lobster is always delicious!
+With all these options, you can decide how to eat lobster based on what seems easiest and most appealing to you.
+Lobster is always delicious, however it is prepared.

 Lots of Boston visitors ask when is the best time to eat lobster?

 However, you don't need to worry about this.
-Boston seafood restaurants will not knowingly buy or serve lobsters that have just molted.
+Chefs will not knowingly buy or serve lobsters that have just molted.
 How can they tell?
 That's easy.
 The lobster shells are soft.

 So when is the best time to eat lobster in Boston?
 Anytime!

-And now that you know how to eat lobster, be sure to try this local delicacy when you're in Boston.
+And now that you know now to tackle a whole lobster, be sure to try this local delicacy when you're in Boston.